Kali-Zoidberg/Java-Engine/README.md

 		Switch controls to keyListener instead of action map.

 		Allow the setBackground methods to swap each other.
 So if we have an image first we should be able to then swap for a color.

+		Add a setPosition method for transform and override for rigidbody.

 Bugs: Framerate cap doesn't cap it to the user's specifications.
 Not too much of a problem right now though.
 		moveTo function is just plain broken but we can probably remove it.